MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Arco Clearance:**

+  - In this stage, Waiting For ARCO clearance for Retirement, once the ARCO clearance is completed then it will send for Waiting for travel stage.

   -  In Case and Task Management, Retirement Process will move to Approved for Payment stage, User will Approve from Finance Department, Once Approved in Finance Department, it will moved to Visa Issuance Stage in Case and Task Management.

-  - Waiting For ARCO clearance for Customer, once the ARCO clearance is completed then it will send for Waiting for travel.

    - ARCO Clearance is optional for employee, it will process only who requested the Clearance for settlement in Case and task management.
 Otherwise this clearance stage will be skipped and moved completed stage.